Frequently Asked Questions for Grant Applicants

 Unlike in the past few years, the Women’s Board no longer requires applicants to adhere to a controlled list of approved signers for the letter of endorsement.
 Though a letter signed by your unit’s leader (e.g., the division’s dean, the office’s vice president, the institute’s director, etc.) is still welcome, a letter from a department chair or senior-level administrator will suffice.
 When in doubt, please contact us for guidance.

-In addition, different units may have their own internal vetting process and deadlines for Women’s Board grant applications, so please check with your unit’s grant office or dean’s office before proceeding.
+Please note: each unit may have its own internal vetting process and deadlines for Women’s Board grant applications, so please check with your unit’s grant office or dean’s office before proceeding.

 Each proposal we receive must be accompanied by one letter of endorsement in order to qualify for review; letters may be addressed to the Grants Committee.
 If your proposal involves multiple units, you need only submit one letter (either from just one person or from multiple people in a joint capacity); also, in this case, you may submit two or three letters, if you prefer, which will be included in your primary proposal materials.